OrgFlow/docs/content/guides/git/authentication.md

 ### Manual authentication configuration

 The preferred (and simplest) method for long-lived devices is to manually authenticate once, and then rely on Git to re-use your credentials.
-The key here is to get Git to a point where it can authenticate *without* having to prompt for credentials (OrgFlow cannot relay these prompt to you).
+The key here is to get Git to a point where it can authenticate *without* having to prompt for credentials (OrgFlow cannot relay these prompts to you).

 #### SSH key